mdnrz/stm32f4-uart-bootloader/README.md

 ## Building

-clone this repo:
+clone this repo, build and setup the submodules and run make.
 ```
-git clone git@github.com:mdnr/stm32f4-uart-bootloader.git
+git clone git@github.com:mdnr/stm32f4-uart-bootloader.git --recurse-submodules --shallow-submodules
+cd stm32f4-uart-bootloader
+make -C src/shared/opencm3/ TARGETS=stm32/f4
+cp configs/FreeRTOSConfig.h src/app/freertos/include/
+make
 ```
-update the submodules (shalow clone).
-If you don't want to shalow clone the submodules you can use `--recursive

-##Layout
+The versioning of the build output is done automatically based on the latest tag and commit hash.
+## Memory layout

-Currently memory layout of the MCU is divided as below:
+Currently the flash memory of the MCU is divided as below:

  ```
  ****************************************